AustinCodingAcademy/alumni-gitbook/home.md

 * Help preparing for interviews
 * Code challenge practice
 * Mock interviews
-* A spot on your school's graduate proile page.
+* A spot on your school's graduate profile page.
 Each campus will have its own page (See [another school's graduate profile page](https://austincodingacademy.com/hire/) as an example)

+> *NOTE: Many of these graduates have been hired.*

 The Job Placement Course has focused our efforts on what employers are looking for, and compiled a list of the most important and relevant "checkpoints" for alumni to complete.